 Retinoblastoma Awareness, Screening and Early Detection at One Rb World

 Retinoblastoma awareness is the vital first step to cure!
-Early diagnosis leads to better outcomes for children, with less intense treatment.
+Early diagnosis leads to less intense treatment and better outcomes for children and their families.
 Sessions at every One Rb World explore how we can best raise parent, public and medical community awareness of common first signs, and develop effective screening for early detection.
-Below, we share sessions from the 2017,2020, and 2021 meetings.
+Abby White gathers together sessions from the 2017, 2020, and 2021 meetings.

 An ethnically diverse group of people sit together around a table, moving puzzle pieces.
 The photo is taken from above, and only the hands of the participants are visible.